 almost nothing.” – Marc Chagall.

-Art psychotherapy can be helpful for young people and address issues such as bullying, body image and identity.
+Art psychotherapy can be helpful for young people and addresses issues such as bullying, body image and identity.
 Supported by a qualified art psychotherapist, young people may feel able to explore issues such as anger and stress and anxiety at home or at school.
-They may begin to deal with emotions such as loss and grief and trauma.
+They may talk about emotions such as loss and grief and trauma.
 Creating images can give a voice to the thoughts and feelings held within, and can empower that individual to understand themselves in a better way and not feel so stuck.